Configure

 Parameter Description

-Objects configurations rotation period
+Objects configurations retention period

 Number of days after which the objects configuration is deleted from the database.
 0 means infinite storing

-Audit data retention
+Audit data retention period

 Data storage period (in days) for operations and authorizations in ADCM

-Enable archiving
+Enable audit data archiving

 LDAP integration